← All posts

 4. More memory is not always better

-This is where legal AI buyers still get misled.
+Legal AI buyers still get misled here.

 A system with more stored material is not necessarily a smarter system.